JoshuaKGoldberg/create/packages/site/src/content/docs/inputs/about.md

 This site is "documentation-driven development": writing the docs first, to help inform implementation.
 :::

-Inputs will be small metadata-driven functions that provide any data needed to inform blocks and addons later.
+Inputs will be small functions that provide any data needed to inform blocks and addons later.
 These may include:

 - Files on disk, such as raw text or parsed `.json`